Women's Hoofdklasse Hockey

-The Women's Hoofdklasse Hockey is the women's top division of Field hockey in the Netherlands.
+The Women's Hoofdklasse Hockey is the women's top division of field hockey in the Netherlands.
 The league ranks first in the European league ranking table.
-The league was established in 1981 and before the league existed the champions of the several districts played in a championship pool to determine the national champion.
+The league was established in 1981 and, prior to that, champions of several districts played in a championship pool to determine the national champion.

 Den Bosch are the current champions, having won the 2024–25 season by defeating SCHC in the championship final.
 Den Bosch has the most titles with 23 followed by Amsterdam with 21.

 Format

 The season starts in August or September of each year and is interrupted by the indoor hockey season from November to February.
 From March the outdoor season will be continued.
 The league is played by twelve teams who play each other twice and who compete for four spots in the championship play-offs.
 The number one and four and the number two and three play each other in the semi-final and the winners qualify for the final where the winner will be crowned champion.
 The last-placed team is relegated to the second division, the Promotieklasse.
 The eleventh-placed team plays in a relegation play-off against the runners-up of the Promotieklasse and the tenth-placed team plays a relegation play-off against the third-placed from the Promotieklasse.
 The winners of these matches will play the next season in the Hoofdklasse.